Green Standard Army: Reform and decline

 Reform of the Qing military system by the Kangxi Emperor during the last years of the War of the Three Feudatories led to a fundamental division of military administration and function between two branches of the Qing Army.
 The Eight Banners of the old Banner system were retained as a guard force for the dynasty, but Chinese and Mongol troops were progressively transferred out during the 18th century, until most Banner troops were once again ethnic Manchus.

 The Qing divided the command structure of the Green Standard Army in the provinces between the high-ranking officers and low-ranking officers.
 The best and strongest unit was under the control of the highest-ranking officers but, at the same time, those units were outnumbered by other units, which were divided between various lower-ranking officers, so that none of them could initiate a revolt on their own against the Qing because they did not control the entire armies.

 From the 18th century onwards, the Green Standard Army served primarily as a gendarmerie or constabulary, employed to maintain local law and order and quell small-scale disturbances.
 It also contributed the bulk of forces dispatched in major campaigns.
-The Green Standard Army was extremely fragmented, with literally thousands of large and small outposts throughout the empire, many with as few as twelve men.
+The Green Standard Army was extremely fragmented, with thousands of large and small outposts throughout the empire, many with as few as twelve men.
 It was divided into garrisons of battalion size, reporting through regional brigade generals to commanders-in-chief (提督 (Tídū)) in each province.
 Governors and governors-general each had a battalion of Green Standard troops under their personal command, but their primary duties lay in the judicial and revenue areas rather than coping with invasion or rebellion.
 During peacetime, it was rare for one officer to command more than 5,000 men.

 Strictly speaking, the Green Standard Army was not a hereditary force, although the dynasty directed its recruiting efforts primarily at sons and other relatives of serving soldiers.
 Enlistment was considered a lifetime occupation, but it was generally very simple to obtain a discharge and be reclassified as a civilian.

 A system of rotation was used for Green Standard troops in frontier areas.
 In Kashgaria, troops of the Green Standard from Shaanxi and Gansu had to serve for three-year tours of duty, later increased to five years, then returned home.